 - You (or the recipient of your gift) will be sent a letter of notification.

 - Should your sponsored pet be adopted within your sponsorship commitment period, another pet will be selected for the duration of your sponsorship term.

 Contribute Supplies to the Wish List — The Society relies upon the kindness of donors.
 Even if you can’t donate your time to volunteer, please consider donating items from our Wish List.
 These supplies are used on a daily basis and are very much appreciated.
-Items can be dropped off at our Center - 12207 Westport Road, Louisville, KY – during the center’s normal business hours: Wednesdays and Thursdays 11 AM to 7 PM; Fridays and Saturdays 11 AM to 5 PM; and Sundays 1 PM to 5 PM.
+Items can be dropped off at our Center – 12207 Westport Road, Louisville, KY – during the center’s normal business hours: Wednesdays through Sundays from 11 AM to 5 PM.
 The shelter is closed Mondays and Tuesdays.
 And remember, donations are tax deductible.